 That means you must inform HM Revenue and Customs so you can pay Income Tax on any profit made.
 Failing to do so could result in a penalty.

-Do you get income less than £2,500 a year from renting out your property?
-If so you should contact HM Revenue and Customs.
+If so, you must contact HM Revenue and Customs.
 But, you must report it on a Self Assessment tax return if you get income: